aleon1220/kiwiki/readme.md

 ## Git Administration/Operation

-#### branch was created in the past and changes either had been added or removed in the destination branch `main | develop`
+#### Branch was created in the past and changes either had been added or removed in the destination branch `main | develop`
 ``` bash
 git fetch
 git merge origin/develop